 Ugh ... the tedium.

-Thus, I’ve included the recipe to the lunch that I make and consume in the video that’s accompanying this post but that’s totally unrelated to the content of this writing.
+Thus, I’ve included the recipe to the lunch that I make and consume in the video that used to accompany this post but that’s totally unrelated to the content of this writing.

 Until next time: